axelhahn/restic-http-server-for-synology/readme.md

 useradmin.sh
 ```

+The installer also creates a /usr/local/etc/rc.d/rest_server.sh - which is a softlink to rest_server.sh in your
+installation directory.
+With that link the restic http server will start automatically if your Synology nas is (re-)booting.

 ### see the config

-There is no change at this point ... but have a look:
+There is no need to change at this point ... but have a look:

 ```
 root@nas:/volume1/opt/restic# cat rest_server.conf